sfu-bigdata/bd-glossary/Glossary.md

 A mechanism that stores files on servers and allows clients, with permission, to store and process files as if they were stored on their own computer.[^15],[^16] [#storage](#storage)

+### Data (Clean, Dirty)

+Data that contains erroneous or unreliable data points is called dirty data.
+Dirty data must be cleaned to correct and adjusted before it is usable, usually a tedious task.
+Causes of dirty data include being Outdated, insecure, incomplete, incomplete (missing), Inaccurate data, Misplaced data, Inconsistent, or duplicated.[^46] [#processing](#processing) [#lesson-04](#lesson-04) [#lesson-06](#lesson-06)

+### Data Bias

+Whether the (sample) data’s [balance](#balance) in the is representative [#sample] or not.
+If the balance is representative, then there is No Bias.
+When the balance is not representative, then the dataset is biased. [#data-analysis](#data-analysis) [#lesson-04](#lesson-04)

 ### Data Literacy

 Data literacy is the intersection of verbal, numerical and graphical literacy.
 It is not label reserved for data scientists or specialists.
 Data literacy should be thought of as “the ability of non-specialists to make use of data” and measure “a person’s ability to read, work with, analyze and argue with data”, presumably using simple statistics such as means and percentages [^41]. [#disciplines](#disciplines) [#lesson-01](#lesson-01)

+### Data Privacy

+Refers to the vast range of technologies, protocols, and concepts that give individual users or other parties more privacy protections in their online use.
+Online privacy takes many forms, including mandatory privacy statements on websites, data sharing controls, data transparency initiatives and more. [^49] [#disciplines](#disciplines) [#lesson-04](#lesson-04)

+### Data Quality

+The usefulness and reliability of data are assessed by its quality.
+High-quality data can be defined as appropriate, consistent, complete and accurate.
+TODO: Dimensions that the quality can be assessed on include relevance (does the statistical information matter?), accessibility (can users access the statistical information?), accuracy (is the statistical information representative of the targeted measurement?), timeliness (is the lag between the period of reference and the availability of the statistical information acceptable?), interpretability (is metadata available and complete?), and coherence (is the statistical information consistent over time, between regions and across sub-populations?). [^45] [#processing](#processing) [#lesson-04](#lesson-04)

 ### Data types